Thomas Blinkhorn

 Sometime in 1850, young Captain James Cooper convinced Thomas Blinkhorn Jr. to join him in a farming venture in the Pacific colony on the southern tip of what was then known as Vancouver's Island.
 Cooper's father, George Cooper Sr., had married Thomas Blinkhorn's sister Sarah in 1831.
 The Hudson's Bay Company had been advertising settlement opportunities in England in an attempt to expand the Fort Victoria colony, which was a condition of their lease to the land from the Crown.
 The business partnership struck between Blinkhorn and Cooper would see Blinkhorn develop and act as superintendent of farm land that Cooper intended to purchase from the HBC.

-James, his 22-year-old German wife, their four children (Elizabeth Emma, Thomas, Henrietta, and Charles Villiers), along with the Blinkhorn's and Mrs. Blinkhorn's 15-year-old niece, Martha Beeton Cheney (b.
-1835, d.
-1911), and Captain Edward Langford and his wife Flora (as well as their bull mastiff and a goat), embarked from London for Fort Victoria aboard the sailing barque Tory in late November, 1850.
+James, his 22-year-old German wife, their four children (Elizabeth Emma, Thomas, Henrietta, and Charles Villiers), along with the Blinkhorn's and Mrs. Blinkhorn's 15-year-old niece, Martha Beeton Cheney (1835–1911), and Captain Edward Langford and his wife Flora (as well as their bull mastiff and a goat), embarked from London for Fort Victoria aboard the sailing barque Tory in late November, 1850.
 Martha kept a diary of the voyage which, unfortunately, has since been lost.
 The voyage had its share of trials: severe gales in the Bay of Biscay, scarcity and spoilage of food and water, and storms off the River de la Plata, Rounding the Horn, the ship was driven so far south by fierce winds—almost to the Arctic Circle—that the sails froze.
 The Tory finally arrived at Vancouver's Island on May 10 and anchored off Royal Roads.
 She was greeted by First Nations paddlers in canoes.
 For the next two years, the Blinkhorn's and Martha Cheney lived with the Reverend Robert Staines and his family in the drafty, two-storey building that served as his residence and school, on the south-east side of the fort.

 Captain Cooper finally gave the HBC a down payment on Lot 1, a 385 acre plot of land in Metchosin, on the overland route from Sooke to the fort, and in the spring of 1853, the Blinkhorn's moved there and Thomas took up his job as superintendent of Bilston Farm.
 It was a nine-mile paddle or sail, and a fifteen-mile walk or ride along a trail through the forest to the farm.
 Thomas Blinkhorn ultimately brought sixty acres under cultivation and established a dairy herd.
 Sandwich Islanders, called Kanakas, were employed to clear the land.
 Most of the other farm labourers were brought over from England.
 Blinkhorn also managed William Fraser Tolmie's farm at Cloverdale, fifteen miles away.